arturbac/fixed_math/README.md

  - clang version 11.0.1 + llvm-libcxx on x86-64
  - gcc 10.2.0 on x86-64
  - clang version 10.0.1 x86-64 + gcc-libstdc++ 10.2.0
- - limitied msvc19 support \*
+ - msvc19 support

  \*  msvc problems
-  - constexpresions evaulated at compile time are causing compiler crash like one below in code block, this is really riduculus.
+  - constexpresions evaulated at compile time may cause compiler crash like one below in code block.
-  - there is no eficient easy way to calculate clz at compile time and runtime whith single code, as msvc doesn't have support for constexpr clz like clang or gcc with builtin.
-Implementation of countl_zero in msvc c++20 is somehow like a joke, different code will be exceuted at constexpr evaluation, different at runtime ...
-Thats not a way I implement code.
-So for c++17 msvc compile mode is simply a loop constexpr from msvc stl used, or for c++20 mode when available std::countl_zero.
-I'm not going to write broken implementations of countl_zero that can work differently at runtime compared to compile time and thus pass all bugs uncatched in unit tests.
+  - there is no eficient easy way to calculate clz at compile timeand runtime with single code  with c++17.There is implementation of countl_zero in msvc c++20 witch is supported.

   ```
   1>D:\projects\fixed_math\fixed_lib\include\fixedmath\unittests\addition.h(19,43): fatal error C1001: Wewnętrzny błšd kompilatora.